NathanACO/metaJAM/README.md

 > Ongoing fixes for the MMSeqs2 part - It won't work if you run it

 > [!NOTE]
-> Examples of fastq.gz to train metaJAM will be added soon \
 > Further developments will be included in metaJAM v1.0.2 soon:
 > - Addition of leeHom as an alternative choice to fastp
 > - Addition of parameters to define in fastp, sga, prinseq and bamdam